openstack/neutron/doc/source/policies/core-reviewers.rst

 * Services includes FWaaS, LBaaS, and VPNaaS.
 * Note these areas may change as the project evolves due to code refactoring, new feature areas, and libification of certain pieces of code.
+* Infra means interactions with infra from a neutron perspective

 Neutron also consists of several plugins, drivers, and agents that are developed effectively as sub-projects within Neutron in their own git repositories.